 - Surface: 4.993,18 sq km

 The regional capital, facing north on the Tyrrhenian Sea and is bordered to the west by the Province of Trapani, on the south by the provinces of Agrigento and Caltanissetta and east with the provinces of Messina and Enna.

-City regional capital of Sicily, lies at the foot of Mount Pellegrino on the edge of the fertile Conca d'Oro.
+A regional capital of Sicily, it extends to the foot of the Monte Pellegrino, at the margin of fertile Conca d'Oro.

 It is home to active businesses and industries favored by the presence of the port.